-SCHEDULE 6 PART F. COOLING SYSTEM INFORMATION - DESIGN PARAMETERS (DATA NOT REQUIRED FOR PLANTS LESS THAN 100 MW)
+SCHEDULE 6, PART F. COOLING SYSTEM INFORMATION - DESIGN PARAMETERS (DATA NOT REQUIRED FOR PLANTS LESS THAN 100 MW)

-- If a procurement contract has been signed for an upgrade or retrofit of a cooling system: 1) complete a separate page for the existing cooling system; 2) explain on SCHEDULE 7, COMMENTS how long the existing equipment will be out of service; and 3) using the same cooling system identification, complete a separate SCHEDULE 6.
-PART F, for the planned upgrade or retrofit. - 2.
-For line 2, Cooling System Status, select from the following equipment status codes:
+If a procurement contract has been signed for an upgrade or retrofit of a cooling system: 1) complete a separate page for the existing cooling system; 2) specify in SCHEDULE 7.
+COMMENTS how long the existing equipment will be out of service; and 3) using the same cooling system identification, complete a separate SCHEDULE 6, PART F. COOLING SYSTEM INFORMATION - DESIGN PARAMETERS for the planned upgrade or retrofit.

+2. For line 2, Cooling System Status, select from the following equipment status codes: